slowernews/wisdom-tldr/README.md

 ===
 ###On mastery

 First learn the rules.
 Then break them.
+You'll never know anything.

 > *'I am not young enough to know everything.' -- Oscar Wilde*